DutchCryptoDad/bamboo-ta/README.md

 For the Strategy League (an overview of all the trading strategies/algorithms I tested) go to [dutchalgotrading.com](https://www.dutchalgotrading.com/).
 Ths league contains a ranked list with all the tested strategies I present on my [Youtube channel](youtube.com/channel/UC-AOcefy1x7lTc17JiqaxqA?sub_confirmation=1) and [Patreon page](https://www.patreon.com/dutchalgotrading)

 ## Support and donations

+Sometimes, the best motivation a person can receive is a small contribution that shows appreciation for their work.

 You can support my work by becoming a Patron on [Patreon](https://www.patreon.com/dutchalgotrading).